mesosphere/dcos-docs-site/pages/1.11/installing/trial/gce/index.md

 ### Destroying a cluster

-You can shut down and/or destroy all resources from your environment by running this command:
+You can shut down and/or destroy all resources from your environment by running the following command:

 ```bash
 terraform destroy -var-file desired_cluster_profile.tfvars